Megha-Pathak/Hacket/README.md

-# Hacket
+### Hacket
-This is a game to educate internet newbies about CyberSecurity in an interactive way.
+This is a Privacy card game to educate internet newbies about CyberSecurity in an interactive way.

+Go ahead and try the game: